edaehn/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 ## Text extraction

 Text extraction from PDF documents is notoriously hard.
 [This post](https://filingdb.com/b/pdf-text-extraction) gives a good overview of the main pitfalls.
-With that said, quite a few tools are available for this, and below I list a few that are useful starting points.
+Tim Allison's excellent [Brief Overview of the Portable Document Format (PDF) and Some Challenges for Text Extraction](https://irsg.bcs.org/informer/wp-content/uploads/OverviewOfTextExtractionFromPDFs.pdf) provides a more in-depth discussion, and this really is a must-read for anyone seriously interested in this subject.
+With that said, quite a few tools are available, and below I list a few that are useful starting points.

 ### Extract text with pdftotext